emmegamma/PyGwy-repo/README.md

 #filetype = 'both'
 ```

-The script can also run as standalone in Python, the required libraries are loaded in the first 3 lines of the file
+The script can also run as standalone in Python, the required libraries are loaded in the first 3 lines of the file (make sure Gwyddion's install folder corresponds in your system)

 ### export_profiles
 My very first script: used to export the profiles (Graphs) in ASCII .txt files.